Independent

 In addition to the general application, all Studio Program applicants must also submit examples of recent work with brief descriptions of media and scale.
 Please do not submit more than 15 examples.

 If submitting film or video examples, please include these as links (hosted on a website, Vimeo, YouTube or other platform).
-Film and video submissions should not exceed 30 minutes.
+Film and video submissions should not exceed 30 minutes in total.
 If linking to a longer program, please indicate timestamps or sections to be viewed.

 In addition to the general application, all Critical Studies applicants must also include: